 The programme is put together following discussion with patients, carers and professionals, to ensure that our teaching sessions match the needs of those receiving and those giving the care.

-Our 2018/19 Education Programme calendar and brochure will be available in the downloads section to the right hand side of this page shortly.
+Our 2018/19 Education Programme calendar and brochure are now available in the downloads section to the right hand side of this page.

 When you are ready to book simply complete our form.